-STATUS UPDATE: PB Cosmetology Education Centre is open for currently attending students and by appointment for prospective students and graduates only.
-The Student Salon is now open to the public by appointment only.
+STATUS UPDATE: The Student Salon is now open to clients by appointment and/or walk-ins.
 Please call (856) 456-4927 to make an appointment.
-Cosmetology Full and Part-Time class enrollment is now open for November Cosmetology.
-Students can contact admissions at (856) 739-4088 for additional information.
+Enrollment for Cosmetology Full and Part time classes is now open for 2021.
+Students can contact Admissions at (856) 456-7978 for additional information.

 We offer education and training to mold the future of the beauty industry.